slab/quill/_posts/2014-09-29-a-new-delta.md

 };
 {% endhighlight %}

-### Forward
+### Going Forward

 This new format will be the finalized representation for changes and state in Quill going forward and is one of the major steps toward a 1.0 release (a topic for another post).

-[^1]: The ability be used in a collaborative system remains a good benchmark of the capabilities of an editor’s API.
-[^2]: Currently 28658 vs 9507 lines of code (though in practice is less relevant due to minification and gzip).
+[^1]: Currently 28658 vs 9507 lines of code (though in practice is less relevant due to minification and gzip).
-[^3]: Minimizes number of operations to support, and easy to calculate the length of text of the resulting document which is useful for sanity checks.
+[^2]: Minimizes number of operations to support, and easy to calculate the length of text of the resulting document which is useful for sanity checks.